j-fu/marginalia/julia/julia-workflow.md

 \toc

-These hints are focused on editing the code in a favorite editor and runing it from the command line.
-Pluto notebooks and Julia's Visual Studio Code extensions provide several more possibilities.

-## Basic workflow
+These workflow hints have been developed from my own experience and are essentially an illustration of the [workflow tips](https://docs.julialang.org/en/v1/manual/workflow-tips)  found in the Julia documentation.
+The ideas on project structuring are partially inspired by B. Kaminski's post on  [project workflow](https://bkamins.github.io/julialang/2020/05/18/project-workflow.html) and  the  [DrWatson.jl](https://github.com/JuliaDynamics/DrWatson.jl) package by G. Datseris.

+## Never leave Julia and  write code in functions

-Many available Julia examples and  the mindset influenced by Matlab or Python suggest  that one just  starts to  perform everything  in the global context of a script (e.g. `MyScript.jl`)
+Many available Julia examples and  the mindset influenced by Matlab or Python suggest  that code is written in scripts where  computations are performed in the global context.
+E.g.  a script `MyScript.jl` would look like:

 ```
 using Package1
 using Package2

-# action here
+# computations here
+...
 ```

-and running the script via
+and executed like

 ```
 $ julia MyScript.jl